- Do-It-Yourself Framing Guide:

 - Or we can do it all for you for an extra custom labor charge.

-For most exhibitions we recommend a neutral frame in black or maple, with white or neutral rag board mat.
+For most exhibitions we recommend a neutral frame in black or maple, with white or neutral rag mat.
 For oil paintings, we recommend stretching the canvas and framing it with a simple frame.
-We carry simple black and solid maple mouldings as well as ready made frames in both black and maple.
+We carry simple black and solid maple mouldings that can be cut-to-fit as well as standard sized ready-made frames in both black and maple.

 Gallery Preparation: